 I have two main research interests.
 In my Branding stream of research (doctoral thesis topic), I study how macro-level factors such as terrorism, pandemics, or political climate change consumers’ brand preferences.
 In my Psychology of Technology stream of research, I study how consumers interact with technology and use data.

 I use quantitative, experimental, and qualitative methods in my research.
-I have scraped publicly available data from online sources (project: How New Product Names Influence Funding Outcomes on Crowdfunding Platforms), analysed large datasets econometrically (> 1,000,000 observations, project: How Political Polarization Affects Persuasiveness of Consumer Reviews), employed difference-in-differences method on field experiments (project: The Impact of Mortality Salience on Brand Preference), worked with proprietary datasets (project: How Political Elections Impact Brand Equity), conducted in-depth interviews (paper: Corporate Brand Identity Co-Creation in Business-to-Business Contexts), and designed online and lab experiments (multiple projects).
+I have scraped publicly available data from online sources (project: How Meaningless Brand Names Can Spark Consumer Curiosity and Improve Brand Evaluations), analysed large datasets econometrically (> 1,000,000 observations, project: How Political Polarization Affects Persuasiveness of Consumer Reviews), employed difference-in-differences method on field experiments (project: The Impact of Mortality Salience on Brand Preference), worked with proprietary datasets (project: How Political Elections Impact Brand Equity), conducted in-depth interviews (paper: Corporate Brand Identity Co-Creation in Business-to-Business Contexts), and designed online and lab experiments (multiple projects).

 Branding